XinFinOrg/xdc-subnet-docs/docs/compoments/parentchain_smart_contract/design.md

    - `uint64 gap`: GAP block number on public chain
    - `uint64 epoch`: EPOCH block number on public chain

-2.relayer need to fetch gap/epoch block data from subnet node
+2.relayer only need to fetch gap/epoch block data and fetch the following consecutive roundnumber blocks to confirm the signed gap/epoch block from subnet node

 ![](sc-litecheckpoint.jpg)

+## Pay attention:

+In the gap block in the middle of each epoch, next may appear, which will select next for temporary storage

+In each epoch block, current may appear, which will select the next selected during the gap as validators from the current block to the next epoch